 Income is money that is paid to, or on behalf of, any household member.
 Income includes the current gross income (annualized) of all adult (18 years and older) household members and unearned income attributable to a minor.
 Income eligibility determinations are based on the household's income at program entry.
-Income inclusions and exclusions are listed in the Electronic Code of Federal Regulations, www.ecfr.gov, Title 24 - Housing and Urban Development: Subtitle A: Part 5: section 5.609 Annual Income.
+Income inclusions and exclusions are listed in the Electronic Code of Federal Regulations, www.ecfr.gov, Title 24 - Housing and Urban Development: Subtitle A 0-99: Part 5: Subpart F: Section 5.609 Annual Income.